vinodkumarhalvi3354/adaravinod/README.md

 ```

 Follow the prompts:
-•	Select your Firebase project or create a new one.
+1. Select your Firebase project or create a new one.
-•	Set the public directory to dist.
+2. Set the public directory to dist.
-•	Choose Yes to configure the app as a single-page application (rewrite all URLs to /index.html).
+3. Choose Yes to configure the app as a single-page application (rewrite all URLs to /index.html).
-•	Skip automatic GitHub deployments for now (optional).
+4. Skip automatic GitHub deployments for now (optional).
-b.

 Deploy the Application

 Deploy your app to Firebase Hosting: